GSA/fpki-guides/_truststores/00_index.md

 Here are some common trust stores, and whether the Federal Common Policy CA (COMMON) root certificate is included and distributed by _default_.

-{% include alert-info.html content="The Federal Common Policy CA root certificate will be removed from both the Microsoft and Apple trust stores.
+{% include alert-info.html content="The Federal Common Policy CA root certificate will be removed from both the Microsoft and Apple Trust Stores.
 Please see the Announcements section for more information. " %}

 Trust Store|Includes FCPCA?<br>(COMMON)|Trust Store Manager|Platforms Serviced|Program Information Location
 ---|---|---|---|---